Caecilianus: Council of Arles

 It confirmed the findings of the Council of Rome and recognized the validity of the election of Caecilian of Carthage, and confirmed the excommunication of Donatus of Casae Nigrae.
 The charge raised against his consecrator, Felix, was proved baseless.
-It was the most important ecclesiastical assembly the Christian world had yet seen; and its decisions were of permanent significance to the church.
-Its twenty-two canons dealing with various abuses that had crept into ecclesiastical life since the persecution of Diocletian (284-305) are among the most important documents of early ecclesiastical legislation.
+It was the most important ecclesiastical assembly the Christian world had yet seen, and its decisions were of permanent significance to the church.
+Its 22 canons dealing with various abuses that had crept into ecclesiastical life since the Diocletian Persecution are among the most important documents of early ecclesiastical legislation.

 Decision confirmed at Milan

-The temper displayed by the victors was not calculated to soothe the conquered; and an appeal was at once made from the council to the emperor himself.
-Constantine was irritated; but, after some delay, ordered the discussion of the question before himself personally.
-This occurred at Milan in 316 AD.
-The emperor confirmed the previous decisions of Rome and Arles, and followed up his judgment by laws and edicts confiscating the goods of the party of Majorinus, depriving them of their churches, and threatening to punish their rebellion with death.
+The temper displayed by the victors was not calculated to soothe the conquered, and an appeal was at once made from the council to the emperor.
+Constantine was irritated, but after some delay he ordered the discussion of the question before himself personally.
+This occurred at Milan in 316.
+The emperor confirmed the previous decisions of Rome and Arles, and he followed up his judgment by laws and edicts confiscating the goods of the party of Majorinus, depriving them of their churches and threatening to punish their rebellion with death.